Private /Tourist Bus

 Annapurna Circuit To Jomsom

 Annapurna Circuit to Jomsom Trek 19 Days is one of the world’s greatest treks.
 However, The Nepal Trekking trail takes you into the nucleus of the Himalayan Mountains and winds between the hundreds of ice peaks of the Annapurna Andes.
 Annapurna Circuit is also a fantastic cultural experience as it visits villages with Nepali.
 And Tibetan influences and even take you to Muktinath in Jomsom, one of the most spiritually revered places for followers of both the Hindu and Buddhist religions.
 Annapurna Circuit to Jomsom Trek 19 Days has the entire accommodation framework required for one of the world’s greatest walking adventurous treks.
 Likewise, The trek terminates at Jomsom where a regular daily flight service will whisk you . over the southern parts of the Annapurna Sanctuary and deliver you back to Pokhara.

-Annapurna Circuit to Jomsom Trek 19 Days is a famous trek along local trails, through forests, villages.
-And terraced farmland treats you to unparalleled mountain scenery, surrounded by enormous glaciers giving you an inside acquaintance into the Nepalese life and culture.
-The Nepal trekking to Annapurna base camp walk behind the Modi River and passes through dense stands of rhododendron and bamboo.
-There is a lot of quality accommodation options and tea houses to choose from your choice or trek in relative style and comfort.
+Annapurna Circuit to Jomsom Trek 19 Days is a famous trek along local trails, forests, and villages.
+And terraced farmland treats you to unparalleled mountain scenery, surrounded by enormous glaciers giving you an inside acquaintance into Nepalese life and culture.
+Nepal trekking to Annapurna base camp walk behind the Modi River and passes through dense stands of rhododendron and bamboo.
+There are a lot of quality accommodation options and tea houses to choose from your choice or trek in relative style and comfort.
 This is by far the best and most popular Itinerary for trekking the famous.

 Day 01: Arrival in Kathmandu (1,350 M)